 What is performance?

-Some performance is objective, the flight arrived on time, did not arrive on time.
-Others are subjective, behavior and how to handle unmotivated employees.
+Some performance is objective, e.g, the flight arrived on time, did not arrive on time.
+Others are subjective, e.g, behaviour and how to handle unmotivated employees.

-When they are stated they are often defined as job output (easy to define, ROI, production targets) or job behaviors (common in service roles, caring professions etc.) or a mix of the two.
+When they are stated they are often defined as job output (easy to define, ROI, production targets) or job behaviours (common in service roles, caring professions etc.) or a mix of the two.

 The performance equation is a helpful reminder for us to always aim to hire motivated capability: people with the can do (ability) and the will do (motivation) factors relevant to the job and providing them with the tools to do the job (opportunity).